This screens allows to manage and configure the root CA certificate and issued certificates.

 Side note: Each time you start ZAP, internally a random serial number offset is generated.
 The issued certificates will use this offset plus an increasing counter.
 For example, first the issued certificate has serial number 2314, the second one 2315, the third one 2316 and so on.
 The reason for this is simple: browsers are also caching certificates.
 When you restart ZAP but don’t restart your browser, it could happen, that the browser sees the same certificate but with different serial number.
 In the end, the browser would complain about and reject the certificate.
 By using the random offset (internally 48bit random number), the chances are 1 to 281.474.976.710.656 that when restarting ZAP, the serial number offset is a different one.
 So in the rare case, you are discovering that you browser complains about a broken serial number within the certificate, just restart your browser ;-).

-The easiest way is to click on view and choose ‘Install certificate’.
-Alternatively, you can save/export your generated certificate (copy it to you target computer) and double click the .CER file.
+The easiest way is to click on View and choose ‘Install certificate’.
+Alternatively, you can Save your generated certificate and double click the .CER file.
 When doing so, the regular Windows wizard for certificate installation assistance is popping up.
 In this wizard manually choose the certificate store.
 Do NOT let Windows choose automatically the certificate store.
 Choose ’trusted root certificates’ as store and finalize the wizard.

 After successfully installation, you can check the certificate.

 Firefox is using it’s own certificate store.
-Thats why you have to import it twice, when you’re using both browser on windows.
+That’s why you have to import it twice, when you’re using both browsers on Windows.
 Installation and late on validation is done in the same preferences dialog: